-Swami Kriyananda (J. Donald Walters), the founder of Ananda, is one of the few living direct disciples of the great Indian master, Paramhansa Yogananda, author of Autobiography of a Yogi.
+Swami Kriyananda (J. Donald Walters), the founder of Ananda, was a direct disciple of the great Indian master, Paramhansa Yogananda, author of Autobiography of a Yogi.
 He is an internationally known author, lecturer and composer, and is widely recognized as one of the world’s foremost authorities on meditation and yoga.

 Swami Kriyananda has founded intentional, spiritual communities in America, Europe and India, which have grown and flourished, offering hope for a better world.